marilyne-linkurious/documentation/content/admin/content/access/ldap.md

 In Linkurious, administrators manage other user accounts.
-User accounts are identified by either a login or an email address.
+User accounts are identified by either a login or an e-mail address.

-If Linkurious is connected to an LDAP service (preferably OpenLDAP or Active Directory), users are authenticated each time they sign in.
+If Linkurious is connected to an LDAP service (preferably OpenLDAP or Active Directory), users are authenticated using the external service at each log-in.

 If you have a LDAP service running in your network, you can use it to authenticate users in Linkurious.